nickarthur/example-cordova/plugins/cordova-plugin-hypertrack/README.md

 [![Slack Status](http://slack.hypertrack.io/badge.svg)](http://slack.hypertrack.io) [![npm version](https://badge.fury.io/js/cordova-plugin-hypertrack.svg)](https://badge.fury.io/js/cordova-plugin-hypertrack)

-> In case you are looking for an SDK to build an app with a common codebase for Android and iOS from scratch, we recommend using React Native instead.
-We have seen some configuration issues with iOS and Cordova - our solution is detailed out [here](ios-config.md). [react-native-hypertrack](https://github.com/hypertrack/react-native-hypertrack/) is our wrapper for RN.
+> In case you are looking for an SDK to build an app with a common codebase for Android and iOS from scratch, you can also use the [react-native-hypertrack](https://github.com/hypertrack/react-native-hypertrack/) wrapper.

 ## New app
 Refer to the **Create your first Cordova app** guide [here](https://cordova.apache.org/docs/en/latest/guide/cli/index.html) in case you are building a new app.